trane-project/trane-music/courses/major_scale/lesson_E_flat/exercise_6/back.md

-The note in degree number 6 of the E♭ major scale is C.
+The note in degree number 6 of the E♭ Major scale is C.